aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-the scale factor for bubbles in the specified chart group.
+Gets the scale factor for bubbles in the specified chart group.
 It can be an integer value from 0 (zero) to 300, corresponding to a percentage of the default size.
 Applies only to bubble charts.

 **Returns:**
 int